aturgeo3/Dal-Quor/README.md

 * Sure, provide a link to this github.
 * Don't claim the mod as your own.
 * Can't make money off of the pack.

+## Other Mod Integrations
+ This mod currently has integrations with:
+ * NEI
+ * Thaumcraft

+ Note: These Mods are NOT required in order to use this mod.